 In addition, there is a proposal for a new Environmental Planning Act (Omgevingswet).
 The Bill is currently discussed in the lower House of Parliament and if it passes the upper House of Parliament it may take effect in 2018.
 The new Environmental Planning Act will accelerate and streamline the environmental planning procedures in the Netherlands as the Act will combine and replace 26 of the environmental and planning Acts currently in place.
-In terms of substance, the new Environmental Planning authorities in allowing for, inter alia, the realisation of renewable energy production facilities.
+In terms of substance, the new Environmental Planning Act will increase the policy discretion of Dutch municipalities as leading planning authorities in allowing for, inter alia, the realisation of renewable energy production facilities.
 The new Act will furthermore enhance public participation in an attempt to limit public opposition against especially RES infrastructures such as wind turbines and biodigesters (art.
 5.51 proposal Environmental Planning Act of July 2015).